nguyenank/stars-too-fondly/README.md

 ## Results

-The full results are available.
+The full results are available to peruse on [this webpage](https://stars-too-fondly.netlify.app/).

 ## Requirements